Family Owned & Operated Since 2015

 For Women:

-For example, if you’re a 30-year-old woman weighing 70 kg and standing 165 cm tall, your BMR would be:
+For instance, if you’re a 30-year-old woman weighing 70 kg and standing 165 cm tall, your BMR would be:

-This means you would burn approximately 1483 calories per day just lying in bed.
+This suggests that you would burn around 1483 calories daily simply by lying in bed.

 Daily Activities and Metabolism

-While your BMR accounts for a significant portion of your daily calorie burn, other factors like daily activities and overall metabolism also play a role.
-Even activities like digesting food and maintaining body temperature require energy.
+While your BMR accounts for a significant portion of your total calorie burn, daily activities and general metabolism also play critical roles.
+Simple tasks like digesting food and regulating body temperature require energy.
+Understanding your BMR and its influencing factors provides insight into the calories burned while lying in bed, empowering you to make informed dietary and exercise choices.

 Comparing Calorie Burn: Laying in Bed vs. Being Active